-• Compiling or linking with the -p flag
+- Compiling or linking with the -p option

-The -p flag supports the profiling of shared libraries, but requires you to at least relink the program.
-It collects only CPU statistics using PC sampling
+- The -p option supports the profiling of shared libraries, but requires you to at least relink the program.
+It collects only CPU statistics using PC sampling.

-• Using the uprofile tool
+- Using the uprofile tool

-The uprofile tool profiles user code.
+- The uprofile tool profiles user code.
 It does not support the profiling of shared libraries.
 It does not require you to relink the program and collects either CPU statistics or other information.

-• Using the kprofile tool
+- Using the kprofile tool